dhillondeep/Create-Arduino/README.md

 ### 6. Write Arduino Code

 `Main.cpp` inside `src/Main` folder of your project is empty and does not contain any code.
-You have to write Arduino code inorder for the project to compile.
+You have to write Arduino code in order for the project to compile.

 Sample code